Proverbs 21

 A person's inner moral condition shapes the direction and integrity of their life.

-8 The way of the guilty is devious, but the conduct of the innocent is upright.
+8 The way of a guilty man is crooked, but the conduct of the innocent is upright.

 It is better to live on a corner of the roof than share a house with a quarrelsome wife.
 The wicked crave evil and show no mercy to neighbors.
 When a mocker is punished, the simple gain wisdom; when the wise are instructed, they receive knowledge.
 The Righteous One takes note of the house of the wicked and brings the wicked to ruin.